Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 	})
 ```

-We can't check type of parameters when passing in a dictionary, so it's not recommanded to use for most cases.
-You should only use this function when the module needs to support URL scheme.
-You can combine other URL router with ZIKRouter with identifier matching.
+We can't check type of parameters when passing in a dictionary, so it's not recommanded to use this method for most cases.
+You should only use this method when the module needs to support URL scheme.
+You can combine other URL router with ZIKRouter by identifier matching.

 ## Auto Registration

 When app is launched, ZIKRouter will enumerate all classes and call router's `registerRoutableDestination` method.

-Here is the performance test for auto registration.
-There're 5000 UIViewController and 5000 router class.

-Register by `+registerView:` and `+registerViewProtocol:`:

-* iPhone 6s device: 58ms
-* iPhone 5  device: 240ms

-Register by `+registerExclusiveView:` and `+registerViewProtocol:`:

-* iPhone 6s device: 50ms
-* iPhone 5  device: 220ms

-There is no performance problem in new device.
-In old device like iPhone 5, most time is costed by objc method invocation.
-The time is almost the same even we replace registration methods with empty methods that do nothing.
+Enumerating all classes will cost 10 - 20 ms. If you want to avoid the enumerating, or there're too much modules to register, you can try manually registration.
+But most of the time, the performance of auto registration is good enough.

 ## Manually Registration

-If you worry about the performance of auto registration in old device, you can disable auto registration, and register each router manually.
+Manually registration means calling each router's `registerRoutableDestination` manually.

 ### 1. Disable Auto Registration